fkirc/skip-duplicate-actions/README.md

 ## How does it work?

-`skip-duplicate-actions` uses the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs) to query workflow-runs.
+`skip-duplicate-actions` uses the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs) to query workflow runs.
-`skip-duplicate-actions` will only look at workflow-runs that belong to the same workflow as the current workflow-run.
+`skip-duplicate-actions` will only look at workflow runs that belong to the same workflow as the current workflow run.
-After querying such workflow-runs, it will compare them with the current workflow-run as follows:
+After querying such workflow runs, it will compare them with the current workflow run as follows:

-- If there exists a workflow-runs with the same tree hash, then we have identified a duplicate workflow-run.
+- If there exists a workflow run with the same tree hash, then we have identified a duplicate workflow run.
-- If there exists an in-progress workflow-run, then we can cancel it or skip, depending on your configuration.
+- If there exists an in-progress workflow run, then we can cancel it or skip, depending on your configuration.

 ## How does path-skipping work?